m0st4f4-hub/MCP-ProjectManager/backend/docs/fastapi_mcp/README.md

 - `/mcp-tools/error-protocol/list` (GET)
 - `/mcp-tools/error-protocol/remove` (DELETE)

+### Error Protocol Tools

+Use these routes to manage custom strategies for handling agent errors.
+Create a protocol with `/mcp-tools/error-protocol/add`, list protocols via `/mcp-tools/error-protocol/list`, and remove a protocol using `/mcp-tools/error-protocol/remove`.

 ### Agent Handoff Tools

 Use these routes to manage when one agent role should hand off control to